-You now have a configuration like that shown at (but without the upstream/local connection). https://stackoverflow.com/questions/6286571/are-git-forks-actually-git-clones.
+You now have a configuration like that shown at https://stackoverflow.com/a/6286877/6346040.

 Upstream, in this case, is the official Spack repository on GitHub.
 Origin is your fork on GitHub, and Local Machine is your local clone (from your fork).